-- 2.23 This Statement of Licensing Principles was approved at a meeting of the full Council on 12 December 2006 and takes effect on 03 January 2007. - 2.24 Any comments concerning this statement should be sent via e-mail or letter to the address shown at paragraph 1.8 above. - 2.25 This statement will not override the right of any person to make an application, to make representations about an application, or to apply for a review of a licence as each will be considered on its own merit and according to the requirements of the Gambling Act 2005.

-2.26 The policy can be viewed at the Council's offices or on the Council's website on www.rochford.gov.uk
+- 2.23 This Statement of Licensing Principles was approved at a meeting of the full Council on (date to be inserted) and takes effect on 03 January 2007. - 2.24 Any comments concerning this statement should be sent via e-mail to licensing@rochford.gov.uk or by letter to the address shown at paragraph 1.7 above. - 2.25 This statement will not override the right of any person to make an application, to make representations about an application, or to apply for a review of a licence as each will be considered on its own merit and according to the requirements of the Gambling Act 2005. - 2.26 The policy can be viewed at the Council's offices or on the Council's website on www.rochford.gov.uk